-Gospel, "classic" rock and country music are my preferred styles of music.
+Gospel, "classic" rock and country are my preferred styles of music.

 After retiring from a successful career as a senior computer/telephony software engineer (Unix/Linux/Apps),